 By that time, Terminus will provide local communities and businesses with knowledge exchange programs, financing and investment initiatives.
 It also plans to closely cooperate with local leading technology experts and scientists, and set up an accelerator in the R&D center to incubate local AI and IoT startups.

-The next-generation technologies will be digitally interconnected and help create a smart and innovative ecosystem for future-oriented space.
+The next-generation technologies will be digitally interconnected and help create a smart and innovative ecosystem for future-oriented urban living.